Insoles For Flat Feet

 A consultation with a Physical Therapist, Podiatrist, or Sports Medicine Doctor is recommended if you have any of the symptoms of a Lateral Malleolus Fracture.
 A clinical interview of your symptoms alongside a clinical examination can often be sufficient to achieve a diagnosis for your therapist.
 A clinical examination will often involve a hop test and tap test.

-This is normally followed by imaging to rule out other conditions and to confirm the diagnosis.
-An x-ray is the primary imaging model but if this returns as normal, a referral for an MRI or Ct Scan may be required.
-An ultrasound scan is rarely used for this type of injury.
+This is usually followed by imaging to rule out other conditions and to confirm the diagnosis.
+An X-ray is the primary imaging model, but if this returns, as usual, a referral for an MRI or CT scan may be required.
+A study of 123 patients with lateral and mortise x-ray views is 95% accurate in diagnosing ankle fractures as anteroposterior, lateral and mortise views.

 Taping and/or an ankle brace may be used when returning to activities that require a change of support, especially for those with unstable ankles.
 Surgery is not usually required for a stable fracture.

 For unstable Lateral Malleolus Fractures or a malunion, surgery may be required.
-This is often an ORIF that can involve the use of metalwork such as a plate to provide stability to the broken bone.
-You may require the use of a walker boot after surgery and rehabilitation with a Physical Therapist can last for 6-12 weeks.
+This is often an ORIF involving metalwork such as a plate stabilising the broken bone.
+You may require the use of a walker boot after surgery, and rehabilitation with a Physical Therapist can last for 6-12 weeks.